taniomi/study/pages/Orchestrate processes and data movement with Microsoft Fabric.md

 	- Pretty much just like ADF.
 	- ![copy-data-activity.png](../assets/copy-data-activity_1746994032582_0.png)
-- ## When to use the Copy Data activity collapsed:: true
+- ## When to use the Copy Data activity
-	- Use it to copy data directly between a supported source and destination without applying any transformations, or when you want to import the raw data and apply transformations in later pipeline activities (ELT).
+	- You want to copy data directly between a supported source and destination without applying any transformations, or when you want to import the raw data and apply transformations in later pipeline activities (ELT).
 	- If you need to apply transformations to the data as it is ingested, or merge data from multiple sources, consider using a **Data Flow** activity to run a dataflow (Gen2).
 You can use the Power Query user interface to define a dataflow (Gen2) that includes multiple transformation steps, and include it in a pipeline.
-- # Use pipeline templates
-	-